STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

 ---
 ## Dependencies #1
 ### Boost
-HPX uses Boost extensively throughout the code
+HPX uses Boost extensively throughout the code.
-* Considerable amounts of boost code have been absorbed into HPX
+* Considerable amounts of Boost code have been absorbed into HPX
-    * so dependencies on boost are been gradually decreasing
+    * so dependencies on Boost have been gradually decreasing
     * (more `std::` features are present in newer compilers)

 * Threading components, locks and mutexes